 Multi-factor authentication

 Multi-factor authentication (MFA) is one of the best ways to protect your data because it requires more than just a username and a password to allow access.
 There are several types and levels of MFA, but all of them rely on you having a second source of authentication when attempting to log into a website.
-This way, if your username and password are stolen, the thief won’t be able to use them to log into the website because they won’t have your second source of authentication (most commonly, a smartphone).
-Many sites allow for MFA to be enabled and will instruct you on how to set it up for their particular site.

 Typically, setting up MFA means registering your mobile phone number in your account on the website in question, then using an app (like Microsoft Authenticator) to complete the MFA process.
-Once this is set up, if you enter your username and password into the website using your computer, you will then be prompted by your smartphone to authorize access to the site on the computer.
-If your username and password are used by someone else, they will be stopped from logging in unless you authorize it through your smartphone app.
-In turn, you will know your password has been stolen because you will receive a request to authorize logging into the site when you are not trying to log in.
+Once this is set up, when you enter your username and password into the website you'll will be prompted by your smartphone to authorize access to the site on the computer.

 Avoid phishing scams (think before you click)